SixArm/mast-cell-help/topics/introduction/index.md

+[//]: # (source: jph)
+[//]: # (tags: meta)

 # What is this book?

 Mast Cell Help is a guide book.
 It brings together topic summaries for 100+ medical concepts about mast cell symptoms, conditions, and treatments.
-This includes information about Mast Cell Activation Syndrome (MCAS), the immune system, histamines and anti-histamines, and many related medical areas.
+This includes information about Mast Cell Activation Syndrome (MCAS), the immune system, histamines and antihistamines, and many related medical areas.

 This guide book is similar to a glossary, or a primer, or a specific encyclopedia.
 The guide is intended for quick easy learning and sharing.